-To help close this gap, the Australian Signals Directorate (ASD) launched its Essential 8 Framework - aimed at helping Australian organisations improve their cyber resilience and cyber defences.
+To help close this gap, the Australian Signals Directorate (ASD) launched its Essential 8 Framework - aimed at helping Australian businesses improve their cyber resilience and cyber defences.

 What is the ASD Essential 8 Maturity Model?

-The Australian Signals Directorate (ASD) created the Essential 8 Framework.
-It is based on the original Top-37 and provides a prioritised list of baseline security controls that businesses can use to protect and improve their cybersecurity.
-According to ASD, these eight controls alone have the potential to prevent up to 85 percent of cyberattacks.
+Essential 8 is a set of eight priority actions developed by the Australian Signals Directorate (ASD) to help Australian businesses reduce cyber security risks.
+It is based on the original Top-37 and provides a prioritised list of baseline security concerns.
+According to ASD, these eight controls alone have the potential to prevent up to 85% of cyberattacks.

 It is important that these recommendations are implemented where possible, as they will increase your cyber strength.
 These recommendations generally provide a good return on investment and provide a great baseline when evaluating a cyber security strategy.

 Establishing the Essential 8

 The eight strategies were first published in February 2017.
 However, in 2014 the Australian Government had already made the top four compulsory for Australian Government departments and agencies.
 The remaining four are made mandatory by the Attorney-General’s Department’s PSPF (Protective Security Policy Framework).

 Moreover, the December 2019 release by ASD of the Australian Government Information Security Manual (ISM) stated that Australian businesses should implement the eight essential mitigation strategies as a baseline.

 This baseline, known as the Essential Eight, makes it much harder for adversaries to compromise an organisation’s information security system.

 The Essential 8 maturity levels